afidd/naadsmtools/README.md

 # naadsmtools
 A set of scripts and code to assist with the analysis of simulation results from the North American Animal Disease Simulation Model.
+Repository is online at https://github.com/afidd/naadsmtools .

 ## NAADSM